Cosmos parviflorus explained

 Description

-Cosmos parviflorus attains a height of up to 100 cm (40 inches).
-Leaves are deeply divided into narrow linear segments.
-Ray florets red, pink or white, the colors sometimes mixed in the same population.
-Achenes are barbed, causing them to lodge in fur or clothing.
-They can thus be transported over long distances.[2]
-[8] [9]
+Cosmos parviflorus is an annual, herbaceous, flowering plant that typically grows between tall.
+The opposite leaves are attached to petioles around 0.5 cm long, and are deeply divided into narrow linear segments.
+The ray florets are a white, pink or violet colour with the colours sometimes mixed in the same population.
+The achenes are barbed, causing them to lodge in fur or clothing.
+They can thus be transported over long distances.[1]

 External links